 Phil came in to the shelter from the pound.
 As he is a stray there is no history surrounding him, however, we suspect he came from a working background but failed to make the grade.

-He is a very nervous boy who takes along time to gain the trust of someone.
-Since he is young he has the potential to come out of his shell, he will never be a outgoing extrovert type of dog.
+He is a nervous boy who takes along time to gain the trust of someone.
+Since he is young he has the potential to come out of his shell as he has shown this to us with his dramatic improvements since arriving.
+He will never be a outgoing extrovert type of dog.
 But if someone is accepting of his lack of confidence he will flourish.
-Day by day here he is making new friends with the staff and others dogs here.

 Although Phil has never been walked before he is quite gentle to walk and doesn’t pull, unless he sees a tasty looking rabbit.